 Unquestionably, in the light of pure reasoning, disease and sin are not natural experiences.
 They do not belong to a creation which is eternal, and which, because it is God's creation, is naturally blessed and completely satisfactory.
 The apprehension of this fact results in improved health.
 The process by which this improvement is brought about is always purely Christian.
 It is not the exercise of the human will, nor the endeavor upon the part of one mortal to influence mentally another mortal.
 Such practices are fraught with great danger, for a mortal may desire evil and may even think it good, because of lack of moral balance or judgment, and thus strive to accomplish evil results by means of mental treatment.
 All such so-called mental treatment or suggestion, or effort of brain or will, is wholly objectionable.
 Christian Science reveals the true nature of God as Mind, and declares that because there is one infinite God there is one infinite Mind.
 Mental influence, therefore, in its true nature, must always be holy and blessed, and in proportion as the one Mind is recognized will it be seen that there can be no other true mental influence than that of the one Mind, God.
 God is the only cause, and the only effect must be like the only cause.
 We can affirm the truth, but we cannot imagine or mentally picture the effect, for to do so would be to assume the prerogative of God.

-The nature of Christian Science practice
+The nature of Christian Science

-understand God through thoughts which reveal God.
+we understand God through thoughts which reveal God.

-Here, again, we see the true nature
+Here, again, we see the true

 The Power of Truth